Feb 22 – Feb 28

 The collaboration between Fast Familiar, Mind the Gap and Wildtopia – Wild/Fast/Mind – was selected and supported by the International Touring and Environmental Responsibility project grant launched by the Arts Council England, The Embassy of Denmark, London and the Danish Arts Foundation.

 You can attend all the workshops or just one of them.
 That is totally up to you.
-We are amazed by the clever ways the UK inclusive company MIND THE GAP practice inclusion and
+We are amazed by the clever ways the UK inclusive company MIND THE GAP practice inclusion and theatre making.

 Q: Do I have to be a performance maker to get something out of this?